NBChub/bgcflow/README.md

     samples: .examples/_genome_project_example/samples.csv
     rules: .examples/_genome_project_example/project_config.yaml
 ```
-Note that the location of the the sample file and the rule configuration file is relative to your `bgcflow` directory.
+Note that the location of the sample file and the rule configuration file is relative to your `bgcflow` directory.

 Ideally, you can organize a project as a set of genomes from a certain clade (pangenome).

 See [further configuration](#further-configuration) for more details.

 #### 2.2 Setting Up Your Samples Information
-The variable `sample_table` (PEP) or `samples` denote the location of your `.csv` file which specify the genomes to analyse.
+The variable `sample_table` (PEP) or `samples` denote the location of your `.csv` file which specifies the genomes to analyze.
 Note that you can name the file anything as long as you define it in the `config.yaml`.

-Example : `samples.csv`
+Example: `samples.csv`

 | genome_id       | source | organism                        | genus        | species | strain     |closest_placement_reference|
 |----------------:|-------:|--------------------------------:|-------------:|--------:| ----------:|--------------------------:|